 We respect people who speak their mind, especially when they do this tactfully.
 One is able to influence others when one’s ideas are understood and received well.
 Great leaders are crafty communicators.
 They do not hesitate to assert their views even if some of these are not the popular choice.
 How do they do this?
-They learn assertiveness and practise the skill over a long period of time.
+They learn assertiveness and practice the skill over a long period of time.

 Why don’t we?

 Given the personality traits that we inherently possess, the values and beliefs with which we grow up and the environment around us, we develop our habits.
-On one hand, some of us want to stay away from confrontation, argument and debate; conform to majority views; keep others happy; have a strong desire to agree with the others; bend over backwards to be amenable.
+On one hand, some of us want to stay away from confrontation, argument, and debate; conform to majority views; keep others happy; have a strong desire to agree with the others; bend over backward to be amenable.
 On the other hand, there are some of us who are aggressive, want their own ways to be followed, throw tantrums if someone doesn’t follow it, do not hesitate to make personal comments on others.
-This is a wide range between meekness and passivity to aggressiveness and authoritarianism.
+This is a wide range of meekness and passivity to aggressiveness and authoritarianism.
 Neither end of the spectrum is desirable.

 We have also seen that the same person behaves passively in some situations while being aggressive in another set of situations.
 So, speaking one’s mind and being assertive cannot be generalized as low self-esteem.
 One’s tendency to speak up is dependent upon the context.